 Disciplinary actions

-This section should list any fines or punishments the violator will incur if they misuse the company vehicle.
-For example, a minor offense may lead to warnings, but numerous minor offenses — or major offenses, such as drunk driving or leasing out the vehicle for personal benefit — may lead to the revocation of the company car, employee termination, or legal action.
+This section should list the fines or punishments the violator will incur if they misuse the company vehicle.
+For example, a minor offense may lead to warnings, but numerous minor offenses — or major offenses, such as drunk driving or leasing the vehicle for personal benefit — may lead to the revocation of the company car, employee termination, or legal action.

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.